Phylum: Chordata - Class: Actinopterygii - Order: Perciformes - Family: Percidae

 Perch spawn among marginal weeds between April and June and take about four years to reach maturity.
 Any Perch over 2lb (approx. 1kg) is a very good one, although in some parts of Wales they have been known to grow to twice that size.

-The British rod-caught record for Perch stands at 5lb 9 1/2oz (2.542kg); this monster was caught in 2002 by Mr Dean Rawlings while fishing at Fringford, in Oxfordshire.
+Until 2011 the British rod-caught record for Perch stood at 5lb 9 1/2oz (2.542kg); this monster was caught in 2002 by Mr Dean Rawlings while fishing at Fringford, in Oxfordshire.
+Then two perch of 6lb 3oz were caught in 2011 and 2012 - te first by Neill Stephen, at Stream Valley Lakes, East Sussex, and the second by Ken Brown, fishing at Wilstone Reservoir, in Hertfordshire.